-These are patio door locks used on Vanguard sliding doors, popular on the USA west coast.
-They use a mortise lock with two hasps that come out from the door and close like pincer around a steel kkeper mounted to the patio door frame.
+These are patio door locks used on Vanguard sliding doors, which are popular on the USA West coast.
+They use a mortise lock with two hasps that come out from the door and close like pincer around a steel keeper mounted to the patio door frame.

-This is good because one of the problems with patio doors locks that use a single hasp is that you can jiggle the door up and down and often get the lock to let go of the striker plate.
+This is good because one of the problems with patio doors locks that use a single hasp is that a burglar can jiggle the door up and down and often get the lock to let go of the striker plate.

-The Vanguard double hasp lock is about twice as long as a normal mortise lock and it also use a long handle.
-The thumbturn that activates the lock is on the top.
+The Vanguard double hasp lock is about twice as long as a normal mortise lock and it also uses an extra long handle.
+The thumb turn that activates the lock is on the top.
 It is connected to the lock with a link arm inside the handle.

-The link inside the handle can break away from the key that passes through the lock and if that happens the handle assembly needs to be replaced because the thumbturn will not activate the lock anymore.
+The link inside the handle that joins the thumb turn to the shaft that unlocks the door can break.
+It is only made of weak plastic.
+When it breaks the whole handle assembly needs to be replaced because the thumb turn will not activate the lock anymore.

 You can easily tell if the link is broken by removing the two screws that hold the handle on and looking inside to see if the link is flopping around.
 When this happens the whole handle inside and outside has to be replaced.